RieseO/ParFDS-1/README.md

 The code is a number of files plus an example FDS input file.

  - parFDS.py - the code which orchestrates the calls to FDS and wrapping
- - now includes plotter routines which plot the results for all parameters in comparison
- - now code has been optimized to work with newer fds start routines "cmdfds" and "fds_local"
  - example_input_file.fds - an example modified FDS input template

+Update history: Oriese@ 2022-12-27
+ - includes plotter routines which plot the results for all parameters in comparison
+ - code has been optimized to work with newer fds start routines "cmdfds" and "fds_local"

 Most of the important stuff takes place after the if __name__ == '__main__' in ParFDS.py